Karol-2/Karol-2/README.md

 <br>
 </h1>

  🎮 I'm a junior programmer who is eager to expand my knowledge and skills in computer science.
-I am a graduate of **Practical Computer Science** at the University of Gdańsk, where I learned to program in various languages such as **Java, JavaScript and Python.** I have over a year of a professional experience as a Angular Developer.
+I am a graduate of **Practical Computer Science** at the University of Gdańsk, where I learned to program in various languages such as **Java, JavaScript and Python.** I have over a year of a professional experience as an Junior Angular Developer.

  🚀 My main interests lie in **game development** and **web application programming**.
 Currently, I'm working on my Java and Angular skills.